OpenUrbis/urbis/README.md

 npm run dev
 ```

-This will launch the local development environment, allowing you to test and develop workflows.
+This will launch the local development environment, allowing you to test and explore the mapping system.

 For production builds: